 An incomplete, "I," assigned to Thesis (503), Research (601), Dissertation (603), or Terminal Project (609) does not require a petition.
-Thesis and Dissertation credits are automatically converted upon awarding of the degree when the thesis or dissertation is completed and approved by the Graduate School.
-Research and Terminal Project credits are converted after the instructor submits a Supplementary Grade Report to the Office of the Registrar.
+Thesis and Dissertation credits are automatically converted upon awarding of the degree when the thesis or dissertation is completed and approved by the Division of Graduate Studies.
+Research and Terminal Project credits.